-Reasons You Should Use Private Search Engines
+Reasons You Should Use A Private Search Engine like Search Encrypt

 Privacy-focused tools are the most user-friendly on the internet.
 This is because by protecting their users’ information, rather than using it against them, they empower users to decide for themselves.
 Big search engines offer very little transparency as to how they actually use the user-information they collect.
 Here are some reasons it’s a good idea to use a private search engine.

 Without tracking, search engines serve you fewer ads and less-intrusive ads.
 Your results can’t be influenced by your past searches or web browsing.

 Normal search engines will normally cache your search terms and the pages you visit.
 Then anyone with access to your computer will have access to this information.
 Google has added encryption to user search terms, however this doesn’t keep that information from going to Google and anyone it chooses to share that information with.

 Searching with private search engines gives users peace of mind that their searches aren’t being monitored — by the search engine itself, or by third-parties like the NSA.
 The data profiles that different organization store about you, can be used against you in a number of ways.
 These can lead to employer, consumer, and even criminal discrimination if used incorrectly.

 Your results won’t be biased from your past searches.
 Filter bubbles are a real problem, because they eliminate opposing views from your search results and social media feeds.
 Private search engines deliver the same results for every user, because they don’t use complex data profiles to tailor search results.

 In private browsing or Incognito Mode, your browser doesn’t track information about your internet behavior.
 However, information is still stored and sent from the websites you visit.
 Private search engines can truly keep your search terms hidden and in encrypted form.

 What Does Incognito Mode Do?

 Using Incognito Mode, Chrome won’t save the following information: